tudor-rusu/covid-19-dsp-dashboard/README.md

 ```shell script
 nano .env
 ```
-* Modify, add and remove to reflect the specifics of your setup
+* Modify and add parameters to reflect the specifics of your setup
 ```shell script
 APP_NAME="COVID-19 - DSP declarations management"